dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

     ![1579410767273](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1579410767273.png)

-* Explanation: ECB is basically raw cipher , while CBC is step-by-step cipher which takes the output of the previous cipher and performs XOR with a block of plaintext.
+* Explanation: ECB is basically raw cipher (i.e. same input and key will result into same cipher text) , while CBC is step-by-step cipher which takes the output of the previous cipher and performs XOR with a block of plaintext.
 The first output is produced by first plaintext block and initialization vector.
 Therefore, ECB will preserve some features of the original image, while CBC will not.

 ------------------------------------